-Team conferences may be payable when the attending provider, consultant, or psychologist meets with one or more of the following:
+Team conferences may be payable when the current or former attending providers, consultants, or concurrent care providers meets with one or more of the following:

 - An interdisciplinary team of health professionals, such as:

-- Vocational rehabilitation counselors,
+- Vocational rehabilitation counselors, or

-- Nurse case managers,
+- Nurse case managers, or

-- PTs, OTs, and speech language pathologists.
+- PTs, OTs, and speech language pathologists, or

+- Psychologists.

-- L&I staff,
+- L&I staff, or

 - L&I medical consultants, or

-- SIEs/TPAs.
+• SIEs/TPAs.